GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 A Privacy Sandbox Relevance and Measurement [origin trial](/docs/privacy-sandbox/unified-origin-trial/) has been made available in Chrome Beta 101.0.4951.26 and above on desktop for the Topics, [FLEDGE](/docs/privacy-sandbox/fledge/), and [Attribution Reporting](/docs/privacy-sandbox/attribution-reporting/) APIs.

+{: #access-topics }

-## Get and set topics
+## Access and observe topics

-The Topics JavaScript API has one method: `document.browsingTopics()`, which is used to get and set Topics.
+The Topics JavaScript API has one method, `document.browsingTopics()`, which is used to get and set Topics.
 It returns a promise that resolves to an array of up to three topics, one for each of the three most recent epochs, in random order.
 An epoch is a period of time currently set to one week.

-Each topic object in the array returned by `document.browsingTopics()` will have these properties:
+Each topic object in the array returned by `document.browsingTopics()` has these properties:

 -   `configVersion`: a string identifying the current Topics API configuration
 -   `modelVersion`: a string identifying the machine-learning classifier used to infer topics for the site